spenserg92/Memory-Game/README.md

 12. if user guessses all matches correctly show "Congrats, you win!" message
 13. messages will display on the page as an element
 14. User can start a new game by clicking the "new game" button

+# Next Steps

+1. Add more design
+2. Add another level
+3. Re-format some of the images